banrovegrie/Christine/README.md

 # Christine
-Discord Bot that moderates Sexual Harassment and Depressive Behavior.
+Discord Bot that moderates Sexual Harassment along with Toxicity and Depressive Behavior